 A Bill to require providers of electronic communications networks to grant other such providers access to their apparatus where that is necessary to ensure consistent network coverage; to prevent those providers from charging more than the standard market rate for such access; to require the regulator to impose penalties on providers who unreasonably fail to grant such access; to make provision for the purpose of incentivising providers to allow customers of other providers to use their networks where access cannot be granted to their apparatus; and for connected purposes.

-The Access to Telecommunications Networks Bill would require network operators to allow other providers access to their infrastructure when needed to ensure consistent network coverage.
-It would also ensure access is priced at standard market rates and empower the regulator to penalise unreasonably refused access, with measures to encourage customers of one provider to use another’s network where direct access isn’t possible.
+The bill would require owners of electronic communications networks to allow other providers access to their physical infrastructure where this is needed to ensure broad, consistent network coverage.
+It would prevent charging above the standard market rate for such access and give the regulator power to penalise unreasonable refusals.
+It also includes measures to incentivise sharing so customers of one provider can use another provider’s network when direct access to the first provider’s apparatus isn’t possible.

 Generated 21 February 2026